 Facilities: There is a spacious lounge, large dining area, library with reference books and journals about birds and natural history.
 There is a small swimming pool.
 All accommodation is on full board basis.
 Soft and alcoholic drinks are available for a charge.
 The lodge offers a laundry service (pay locally).
 2 local naturalist guides are available.
 There are lovely gardens which attract lots of birds.

 Dining: Meals are taken communally.

 Children: Children of all ages are welcome.

-Atlantic Forest is not a malarial area.
+Health: The Atlantic Forest is not a malarial area.